profmaddo/go-language-fundamentals-for-beginners-by-Marco-Maddo/lecture16/lecture-16.md

 ### 🧱 The Four Pillars of OOP in Go

 #### 1. Abstraction
-Simplifies complex reality by modeling classes/structs based on relevant attributes and behaviors.
+Simplifies complex reality by modeling classes/structs based on relevant attributes and behaviors
 ```go
 type Person struct {
     name string